poe2scout/poe2scout/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-POE2Scout is your ultimate companion tool for Path of Exile 2, providing real-time price checking, market analysis, and build tracking capabilities.
+POE2Scout is your ultimate market tool for Path of Exile 2, providing real-time item price checking.
 It aims to help players make informed trading decisions by leveraging the official Path of Exile Trade API and presenting the data in an accessible way.

 ## Features